amethystaurora-robo/simulation_practice/README.md

 </p>

 The plan for this model is to work on edge tracking, so we would use the scaled version.
 This introduces another term, s, which is used to reduce amplitude of the fast atmosphere.

+References:

+Mehling, O., Börner, R. and Lucarini, V., 2024.
+Limits to predictability of the asymptotic state of the Atlantic Meridional Overturning Circulation in a conceptual climate model.
+Physica D: Nonlinear Phenomena, 459, p.134043.